ueuerejej-ops/rupon_/README.md

-# Idea of the Language
+## Idea of the Language

-I'm building this language mainly to learn how programming languages and compilers work.
-The goal isn't to create "just another language", but to experiment with different ideas and understand how everything works under the hood.

-Some of the things I want to explore are:
+I'm building this language mainly as a way to learn how programming languages, compilers, and low-level systems work.
+The original goal was to experiment with different ideas and understand how everything works under the hood.
+Over time, the project has grown quite a lot, and I've already learned and implemented many of the things I originally wanted to explore.

-Different memory management models
-Custom memory allocators and garbage collectors
-More control over how data is stored and managed
+At this point, the project is mostly an experimental and educational project.
+I don't plan to develop it as actively as before, so updates may become less frequent.
-A flexible language design that's easy to experiment with
+The language is still unfinished, and its design may continue to change if I experiment with new ideas.
 ## Project Status

-The project is still in its early stages and I'm currently working on it alone.
+The project is currently in an experimental state.

-For a while, commits will be less frequent because I'm focusing on the core runtime, including the memory allocator, garbage collector, and other low-level systems.
-These changes affect a large part of the project, so I'd rather finish them before pushing lots of small commits.

-Everything is still experimental, so the syntax, compiler architecture, and features may change over time.
+I've already implemented a significant part of the language and compiler, and the main purpose of the project has been achieved for me: learning how programming languages and compilers work internally.
+Because of that, I won't be updating the project as frequently as before.
+I may still add features, fix bugs, experiment with the architecture, or work on the runtime when I have time.
 ## Contributing

-I'd really appreciate any feedback or help.
+Even though I won't be developing the project as actively, I'd still really appreciate any help or feedback.

-You can contribute by:

-Sharing ideas for the language
-Improving the parser or LLVM code generation Suggesting new language features
-Reviewing the compiler design
-Reporting bugs or giving feedback

-Even small suggestions are welcome—this project is a learning journey, and every bit of feedback helps.
+You don't need to make a huge contribution.
+Even a small suggestion, improvement, or discussion can be useful.
+If you'd like to contribute, feel free to open an issue or make a pull request.
+This project started as a way for me to learn, and it has already taught me a lot.
+Now I'd like to keep it open for anyone who wants to experiment with it or help improve it.
 ## Contact

-If you'd like to chat about the project or contribute, feel free to join the Discord:
+If you'd like to discuss the project or contribute, feel free to join the Discord:

 **Discord:** procto_top